QXL4515/wBSRM/README.md

   You should make sure that your JDK version isn't lower than 1.7.0_79;

-  You can run it ：
+  To run it, you can ：

-  1、In the exlipse ;
+  1、Run it in the exlipse as a application;

   2、Export it into a runnable JAR file and then you can double click it to run OR you can run it in the command with the command "javaw -jar ***.jar(*** is your customized jar name)".

 #Further Reading